mitodl/django-server-status/README.rst

 django-server-status
 ====================

 Monitor server status with a healthcheck.
+Supports Django 1.10, 1.11 and 2.0.

 Installation
 ------------